suphiyasin/instagram-advanced-user-finder/README.md

 Go to "collect from hashtag" page and type the hashtag name without using #<br/>
  </b>

-# How to use Scanner
+# How To Use Scanner
 <b><li>"Mail scan bio" page takes the bio from the user ids you collected and tries to detect mail in it .And there is a blue tick / no check account setting in it
 No need to copy incoming data
   </li>